MicrosoftDocs/learn/learn-pr/azure/build-and-store-container-images/includes/5-image-replication.md

 - No additional egress fees, as images are pulled from a local, replicated registry in the same region as your container host
 - Single management of a registry across multiple regions

-## Create a replicated region for an Azure Container Registry.
+## Create a replicated region for an Azure Container Registry

 In this exercise, you'll use the `az acr replication create` Azure CLI command to replicate your registry from one region to another.